What is Customer Experience Strategy?

 Identify Your Customer

+To do that, you must truly understand your customer.
 The first (and most important) step of customer experience strategy design is to identify the right persona of your customer.
 What does that mean?

 Look at the people or businesses who are buying your product.
 Then, identify those that have the critical mass to support your revenues and growth.
 This may sound easy, but it is actually quite difficult.
 Especially if you are a large organization in which politics and interests of certain leaders often influence the decision-making process.